 12 Serve warm or at room temperature.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Apple Tart (Paleo, Gluten-Free) on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Gluten-Free Apple Tart on Simply Recipes.
 Thank you!Print